HOME ABOUT US ISSUES RESOURCES RURAL BLOG NEWS & EVENTS

 STATE CONFERENCES

 Organizational affiliations of non-academic members are listed only for identification purposes.
-(Executive Committee in bold face type)

 NATIONAL ADVISORY BOARD

-• Constance Alexander, independent writer, Murray, Ky.
+• Constance Alexander, independent writer and playwright, Murray, Ky.

 • Tom Bethell, independent journalist, Editorial Services, Washington, D.C.